Mammad Huseyn

-Poet Mammad huseyn (Azerbaijani: Məmməd Huseyin) (born Novruzov Mammad Huseyn Hasan oglu; 1800 - 1880, Dashkand, Nor Bayazet district) - ashug, Azerbaijani poet who lived in the 19th century.
+Mammad Huseyn (Azerbaijani: Məmməd Huseyin) (born Novruzov Mammad Huseyn Hasan oglu; 1800–1880, in Dashkand, Nor Bayazet district) was a 19th-century Azerbaijani poet.

 About

-Huseyn was born in Dashkand village of Goycha district.
+Huseyn was born in the village of Dashkand in the Goycha district.
 He received no education.
-The poet's older brother Ali received 8 years of spiritual education in Ardabil and Isfahan.
+The poet's older brother Ali received eight years of spiritual education in Ardabil and Isfahan.
 Although Huseyn's father was a carpenter, he devoted his entire life to the art of ashug.
 His father had a great influence on his becoming a poet.

 He was a poet who could suddenly recite poetry.
 The "Poets" family living in Dashkand is connected with the poet's name and are members of his family tree.
-Huseyn had five sons named Karbalai Muhammad, Karbalai Asad, Abulfat, Ali and Khalil.
-The great artist visited the holy city of Karbala with his son Muhammad.
+Huseyn had five sons – Karbalai Muhammad, Karbalai Asad, Abulfat, Ali and Khalil.

+Huseyn visited the holy city of Karbala with his son Muhammad.
 It is said that he was tall, slender, and large.
-Thick eyebrows gave her a special charm.
+Thick eyebrows gave him a special charm.
 He was engaged in agriculture and cattle breeding.

+Death

 Huseyn died in his native village of Dashkand in 1880 as a result of a snake bite.

 Creativity

-In addition to his famous "Epic of Love", he has hundreds of poems written in the form of verses, couplets, tajnis, mukhammas and divani.
+In addition to his famous "Epic of Love", he wrote hundreds of poems written in the form of verses, couplets, tajnis, mukhammas and divani.
 His poems were very popular in the form of Divani, was constantly persecuted for writing satires on high-ranking officials at the time.
 Many religious poems and laments of the poet Huseyn are recited by mourners in Shirvan and Mugan.
 The phrase "Let me tell you" is used by almost everyone in Azerbaijan.
 In one of his quartets, Huseyn, who complains about his luck, his lover and his time, says in his poems: